Cinnamon bittern: Distribution and habitat

 The species has an extremely large range throughout Asia; there are breeding populations from India to Indonesia.
 Vagrants have been in Micronesia, the Seychelles and Afghanistan, among other locations.
 Global population estimates are uncertain and range from 130,000 to 2,000,000 individuals.
+They occur at varying elevations by location, up to 2800–4000 m in Bhutan.

 Behaviour and ecology

 The cinnamon bittern breeds in reed beds, nesting on platforms of reeds in shrubs.
-Four to six eggs are laid.
+The time of breeding varies by location.
+Two to six eggs are laid, measuring 33–36.5 mm in length and 25.5–26.4 mm in width.
+Incubation takes around 23 days.
+The fledging period is unknown.
 The species can be difficult to see, given their skulking lifestyle and reed bed habitat, but tend to emerge at dusk, when they can be seen creeping almost cat-like in search of frogs.
-Cinnamon bitterns feed on insects, fish and amphibians.
+Cinnamon bitterns feed on insects, fish, molluscs, and amphibians.
+It also feeds vegetable matter to its chicks.
+The bird feeds alone and defends its feeding territory.